-Adobo seasoning is fairly easy to make and you most likely have all the ingredients you’ll need to have it ready by dinner time.
+Adobo seasoning consists of salt, granulated garlic, granulated onion, oregano, turmeric, and sometimes black pepper and cumin.
+It’s fairly easy to make and you most likely have all the ingredients you’ll need to have it ready by dinner time.
 The brand who is no longer mentioned has a wide variety of blends, which I’ll give you the recipes for to replicate all of them.
-Well, not “replicate”- ours will taste better.
+Only yours will taste better.

 Before the actual mixing, measure all of the spices out into small prep bowls.
 We need to do some work on the salt and oregano before we combine all the others together.

 Before we mix up the Adobo, the salt and the oregano need to be ground down a little more.
 If you’re using iodized salt and ground oregano, you can skip this part.
 This step is beneficial if you’re like me and prefer to cook with kosher salt and oregano leaves.

 Because they are bigger grains/leaves, they want to settle at the bottom of the container they’re stored in.
 Even in the store brands, you’ll find that settling occurs.
 To minimize this, add the salt and oregano to your pilon or coffee grinder.
 The salt grains sharp edges help to break down the oregano.

 Grind the two until the salt is the consistency of the garlic or onion.
 If you’re using a coffee grinder, just pulse the two together 4 times and that should do the trick.

 What gives Adobo its color?